A Tapestry Woven by Many Different Hands

 My husband, Ed, used to say that he felt as if he had ended up with a surprise set of in-laws when I first got involved with this work.
 I want to give a special thank you to the families of all of the people who have given of themselves in order to bring our services to their communities and to help our organization to improve and to grow.
 Thank you for sharing your loved ones with Kidpower as well as your resources and your own time in building bridges for our organization.

-The following people played key roles in the early development of Kidpower.
+The following people played key roles in the early development of Kidpower International.

-Timothy Dunphy is the program co-founder of Kidpower.
-Timothy is a sixth-degree Black Belt and international championship winner in Tae Kwon Do.
+Timothy Dunphy is the program co-founder of Kidpower and a senior instructor.
+He is a sixth-degree Black Belt and international championship winner in Tae Kwon Do.
 In the formative years of Kidpower, Timothy was my partner every step of the way in running pilot workshops and evaluating what did and did not work.
 Timothy’s heart, head, and spirit have been essential to our success in creating a curriculum that is fun, effective, and empowering.
 Timothy continues to help Kidpower by being there whenever he is needed.
 He is the founder of a unique system of energy work called Chi-Aura Integration.

-Kidpower’s founding board president Ellen Bass is the co-author of The Courage to Heal: A Guide for Women Survivors of Child Sexual Abuse and of Free Your Mind: The Book for Gay, Lesbian, and Bisexual Youth – and Their Allies.
-Through our countless walks and talks for almost twenty years, Ellen defined our underlying principle and has helped make it a reality.
+Kidpower’s founding board president Ellen Bass is the co-author of The Courage to Heal: A Guide for Women Survivors of Child Sexual Abuse and of Free Your Mind: The Book for Gay, Lesbian, and Bisexual Youth – and Their Allies, as well as of award-winning poetry books.
+Through our countless walks and talks for over 25 years, Ellen defined our underlying principle and has helped make it a reality.
 She has been a force for making sure that we are truly “walking our talk.”
 Ellen has supported Kidpower in each of our phases, has inspired me as a writer, and has encouraged me to keep going as a friend.

 Our Chicago/Great Lakes Center director, Joe Connelly, is one of the pillars of Kidpower.
-Joe, who is also a seventh degree Black Belt in Tae Kwon Do and master instructor at Connelly’s Academy, helped to lead our early instructor training programs and showed us how to take what we were doing with children and apply those lessons to teaching teens and adults.
-Joe has given us the Angie story, the Pattern of an Attack as a framework for explaining our safety strategies, TeacherPower, and many other key concepts.
-Joe’s humor and insight have often brightened my day and helped me to regain my sense of perspective.
+Joe is also a seventh degree Black Belt in Tae Kwon Do, 5th Dan Kumdo, and 4th Dan Hapkido, 1st Dan Judo and Grandmaster of Connelly’s Academy.
+He helped to lead our early instructor training programs and showed us how to take what we were doing with children and apply those lessons to teaching teens and adults, adding many creative practices and concepts to our work.
+Joe’s dry humor and wise insights have often brightened my day and helped me to regain my sense of perspective.

 Joe has been supported since he started running his center by senior instructors Anne Mason and Sterling Goodrich, who have also helped nurture our international work.

 I want to acknowledge the origin of the full-force self-defense we teach.
-I received my first training in full-force self-defense with the head-to-toe padded instructor through the Model Mugging program started by Matt Thomas.
+I received my first training in the system of full-force self-defense with the head-to-toe padded instructor through the Model Mugging program started by Matt Thomas.

 For over twenty-five years, Mark Morris, one of the co-founders of Model Mugging, has been a source to me personally of training, collaboration, and camaraderie.
-Mark was instrumental in improving the head-to-toe protective armor that makes full force self-defense possible and in evolving the effectiveness of the roles of both the padded instructor and the coaching instructor.
+Mark was instrumental in improving the protective armor that makes full force self-defense possible and in evolving the effectiveness of the roles of both the padded instructor and the coaching instructor.
 He also co-led instructor training programs with me for the IMPACT Women’s Basics course for five years.
 Mark has done a great deal to help me understand the core of what it means to defend oneself and to manage conflict.
-He is supported in continuing to build our padded equipment by his wife, Karin Stanger, who first brought Kidpower to Europe many years ago.
+He continues to build our padded equipment through his Nutcase Armor business, supported by his wife, Karin Stanger, who first brought Kidpower to Europe in the early 1990’s.

-One of the people Mark introduced me to was Marsha Kearns, who had taught a self-defense program called Kidpower in Texas with him for a few years.
-Marsha gave us the Kidpower name, presented our program at the Texas Governor’s Conference on Child Abuse Prevention, and led a center in Austin, Texas, for several years.
+One of the people Mark introduced me to in 1989 was Marsha Kearns, who had taught a self-defense program called Kidpower in Texas with him for a few years in the mid-1980’s.
+When we were getting started, Marsha gave me permission to use the Kidpower name and all of her materials.
+She then trained with our organization as an instructor and led our Austin Kidpower Center for several years in the 1990’s, including presenting our program at the Texas Governor’s Conference on Child Abuse Prevention.
+In recent years, Eve Margolis started a new Kidpower Austin Center and is now taking leadership in getting our services going there again.

 Evolution and Growth